marouenj/sepp/README.md

 What would be interesting to implement however is the Java Collections Framework.
 Taking it seamlessly on the remote side may fit some apps' needs that heavily rely on collections/maps manipulation and sharing...

 # What's missing
+This implementation is intentionally kept simple, as it is a PoC only.
+But besides the work of writing the JCL, problems such as concurrency and SPoF have to be addressed:
+- Currently, when a client shuts down, the remote objects persist at the server.
+One way to avoid this is to introduce Zookeeper's ephemeral nodes to the architecture.